 There are different opportunities to train in breastfeeding peer support in the UK (Find the links here).
-The Breastfeeding peer supporters in Kent who provide support in Kent Sure Start Children’s Centres are supervised and trained by PSBreastfeeding CIC who are funded by Kent County Council through the infant feedings services contract which commenced on October 1st, 2014.
+The Breastfeeding peer supporters in Kent who provide support in Kent Sure Start Children’s Centres will now be supervised and trained by The Health Visiting Team who are funded by Kent County Council.

 On this page you will find information about the time commitments needed to train and volunteer as a breastfeeding peer supporter and about opportunities for training coming up in your area.
-You can contact us at any time if you are interested in training by completing the form below.
+You can contact The Children’s Centre at any time if you are interested in training by visiting this website and applying online

 What’s involved in training to become a volunteer breastfeeding peer supporter

-- Children’s Centre volunteer training differs a little depending on your area but usually consists of 4-5 training sessions covering safeguarding, diversity, information sharing and health & safety.
+- Children’s Centre volunteer training differs a little depending on your area but usually consists of 2-6 training sessions covering safeguarding, diversity, information sharing, health & safety.

 - The post is subject to an Enhanced Disclosure Application to the Disclosure and Barring Service.

 - An accredited 16 hour breastfeeding Peer Supporter training.

 At the end of the accredited 16 hour training course the peer supporter will be able to –